SlyHound/CSE138_Assignment3/README.md

 - Implemented replica-to-replica endpoint to allow replicas to send changes to one another

 Jackie Garcia: Causal Consistency
-- Implemented Vector Clocks for every replica and send as causal-metadata
+- Implemented Vector Clocks for every replica and send as causal-metadata (described in mechanism-description)
 - Wrote Causal Broadcast algorithm function canDeliver() that compares send and recieve VCs to determine if a message is deliverable
+- Wrote causal consistency implementation explanation in mechanism-description